 Starting a new job at an MSP can be like jumping into a fast-moving river: exciting, a little terrifying, and occasionally filled with unexpected hazards.
-But what if you start noticing signs that your new workplace might be less team-oriented tech haven and more dumpster fire with Wi-Fi?
-That’s where this guide comes in.
-I’ve been an MSP owner, and I’ve made enough mistakes to recognize the red flags from a mile away—sometimes because I accidentally created them myself.
-Let’s dive in.
+But what if you start noticing signs that your new workplace is heading toward MSP help desk chaos instead of a team-oriented tech haven?
+That's where this guide comes in.
+I've been an MSP owner, and I've made enough mistakes to recognize the red flags from a mile away - sometimes because I accidentally created them myself.
+Let's dive in.

 What this looks like: